António Félix da Costa: 2010

 Félix da Costa made his Formula Three début in the 2010 Formula 3 Euro Series season.

 Félix da Costa stepped up to the Formula 3 Euro Series for the 2010 season, moving up with Motopark Academy.
 Félix da Costa scored a point on his début at Le Castellet, giving him pole position for the second race via the series' reverse-grid system.
 He took further points-scoring finishes in the Saturday races at Hockenheim, Valencia, the Norisring and the Nürburgring.
 The following day at the Nürburgring, Félix da Costa became the first Portuguese driver to win a race in the series, after he passed pole-sitter Jim Pla at the start of the race.
 Félix da Costa followed this victory up with further victories at each of the following two meetings at Zandvoort and Brands Hatch; he had finished the Saturday races in eighth position, and thus started both meetings' Sunday races from pole position and led both from start to finish.

-He achieved one further podium finish at Oschersleben, finishing third, en route to a final championship placing of seventh place and was the top-placed rookie.
+Félix da Costa achieved one further podium finish at Oschersleben, finishing third, en route to a final championship placing of seventh place and was the top-placed rookie.
 He also contested his first Macau Grand Prix at the end of the season, joining Carlin for the event.
 Having recorded the thirteenth fastest time in qualifying, Félix da Costa progressed up the field to a sixth-place finish in the main 15-lap race.
 Before the event, Félix da Costa took part in the Formula One Young Drivers' Test in Abu Dhabi for Force India.
 Félix da Costa set the third-fastest time of the first day's running, completing 77 laps.